pfrazee/libvms/README.md

 ## Overview

 LibVMS is a Javascript VM toolset built on NodeJS.
-Its goal is to enable users to provision servers on untrusted hardware.
+Its goal is to auditably execute services on untrusted or semi-trusted hardware.

 To accomplish this, LibVMS uses [an append-only ledger](https://npm.im/hypercore) to maintain a call log.
 The call log records the VM script, all RPC calls, and all call results.
 The log is then distributed on the [Dat network](https://beakerbrowser.com/docs/inside-beaker/dat-files-protocol.html); it can not be forged, and it can not be altered after distribution (alterations are trivial to detect).